Blog/Residential Painters Bay Area/Types of Residential Painters Bay Area: How to Choose the Right One for Your Home

 Myth 3: “Specialists charge too much for cabinet painting.”
 The reality is that cabinet refinishing requires a separate spray system, primer, and extra labor.
 If you want a factory-like finish, the investment is worth it.

 Myth 4: “All painters use the same paint.”
 Not true.
 Many budget painters use cheap contractor-grade paint that fades within two years.
 Premium brands like Sherwin-Williams and Benjamin Moore cost more but last 5–10 years longer.
+According to a study by Consumer Reports, high-quality paints can last up to 10 years on interior walls with proper application.

 Frequently Asked Questions